Courtland Sutton Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Matchup vs. Kansas City

-- Against the Chiefs, Sutton has averaged 62 receiving yards per game over his five career matchups, 18.5 more than his over/under for Saturday's game.
+- In his five matchups against the Chiefs, Sutton's 62 receiving yards average is 18.5 more than his over/under for Saturday's game (43.5).

 Recent Performances

-- In last week's outing against the Chargers, Sutton was targeted five times, totaling 60 yards on three receptions (averaging 20 yards per grab).
+- In last week's game against the Chargers, Sutton was targeted five times and racked up three catches for 60 yards (20 yards per reception).

-- In his last three games, Sutton has caught nine passes on 17 targets for 105 yards, averaging 35.0 yards per game.
+- During his last three games, Sutton has caught nine passes on 17 targets for 105 yards, averaging 35.0 yards per game.

 Sutton's Denver Teammates